MithileshGungah/Data-Science-Portfolio/README.md

   <img src="churn_rate.png" alt="Churn Prediction Engine" width="500">
 </p>

-This project reframes churn prediction as a business optimisation problem, where the cost of missing a churner outweighs the cost of contacting a loyal customer.
+This project reframes churn prediction as a decision problem, where the cost of missing a churner far exceeds the cost of contacting a loyal customer.

-Key highlights:
+Key contributions:
-- Recall-driven evaluation aligned with real churn costs
+- Designed a recall-focused evaluation strategy aligned with real churn economics
-- Benchmarked Logistic Regression, Random Forest, and XGBoost
+- Benchmarked Logistic Regression, Random Forest, and XGBoost under consistent validation
 - Improved churn recall from 69% to 82%
-- Reduced missed churners by approximately 42%
+- Reduced missed churners by approximately 42 percent

 [View the notebook](#)